The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 Top-requested sites to log in to services provided by the state

-Most Massachusetts employers are subject to both the federal and state minimum wage and overtime laws.
+Most Massachusetts employers are subject to minimum wage and overtime laws.

-The minimum wage for tipped employees who make more than $20 dollars a month in $3.75 per hour.
-To pay tipped employees this rate, they must know about the law.
+The service rate for tipped employees who make more than $20 dollars a month is $3.75 per hour.
+To pay tipped employees this rate, the employer must notify the employee in writing of MGL c151 §7(3).
+Employers must pay service employees all their tips, or they may use a tip-pooling arrangement that distributes tips in equal proportions to their time pursuant to MGL c149 s 152A.
 They must also make at least minimum wage when they combine tips and wages.
-Employees have to keep all their tips or must use a pooling arrangement that distribute tips to all workers equally.
-Tip-pooling arrangements must follow the requirements of Massachusetts tip-pooling laws.
-Also, tipped employees are exempt from overtime under the state law, but not under federal law.
+Restaurant employees are exempt from overtime under the state law, but not under federal law.

-The U.S. Department of Labor has information on the federal overtime requirements for tipped employees, or call the Massachusetts Wage and Hour Division at (617) 624-6700.
+The U.S. Department of Labor has information on the federal overtime requirements for restaurant workers.

 Effective July 1, 2015, the Attorney General’s Office will enforce an earned sick time for employees law requiring sick leave under certain conditions.
 Guidance regarding the requirements of this earned sick time law can be found in this notice.